HeroEyad/HeroEyad/README.md

 ### Hey there!
 I'm an Egyptian programmer who loves turning ideas into reality through code.

-Welcome to my little corner of the internet!
-I’m just a 17-year-old student (currently in 12th grade) who's passionate about coding, game development, and creative problem-solving.
-Whether it's a random script, a full-on game, or just a cool experiment—I’m always building something.
+So, welcome to my little backlink from the internet!
+Just a 17-year-old-grade-twelve student from Egypt who loves coding, game development, and creative problem solving.
+Anything from a quick script to a fully fledged game to a cool experiment, I am always working on something.

 ---